fabrice-etanchaud/dbt-dremio/README.md

 ## File

-This materialization create a table without a view interface.
+This materialization creates a table without a view interface.
 It's an easy way to automated the export of a dataset (in parquet format).